ethi-technologies/policies/ethi-privacy-statement.md

 Generally, Ethi retains User Personal Information for as long as your account is active or as needed to provide you services.

 If you would like to cancel your account and delete the associated personal data or delete your User Personal Information, you may do so in your user profile.
-We retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile (within reason) within 90 days of your request.
+Barring legal requirements or technical issues, we will delete your full profile within 24 hours of your request.
 You may delete your data from your user profile or by contacting Ethi Support to request the erasure of the data.

 ### Our use of cookies and tracking